 1. Cut flight and accommodation costs

-Flights and accommodation are arguably the biggest expenses on any trip to New York City and is where you should trim your spending most.
-Luckily, NYC is internationally a major flight hub, with sale fares from around the world appearing all the time.
-Use Airfarewatchdog to track these sale fares going in and out of NYC, or use Skyscanner to search for flights from your own city.
+Flights and accommodation are the biggest expenses on any New York City visit.
+Fortunately, there are international domestic airline sales as well as error fares on websites like Airfare Watchdog. and Secret Flying.
+You can also easily use Skyscanner to search for flights from your own city (select whole month for dates to visualize cheaper fares in green).
 For more tips on cheap flight booking, check out our article How to Book the Cheapest Flight Possible to Anywhere.

 Here's what we recommend for finding cheap accommodation in the big apple:

 - Private rooms often cheaper than hostel dorms if 2+ people

 - Mystery deals are great for big savings on high-end hotels

 - Downside: it's a mystery what you'll actually get

 - Tip: Mystery deals can often be figured out before booking via BetterBidding

 Take note, if you're two or more people, hostel dorms often aren't your cheapest option.
 You can get a private room in an apartment via services like AirBNB (or even a private room in a hostel) for fairly cheap, so it pays to research in advance.
 When you can, book ahead.
 NYC is an expensive city – do not try the “wait and see” approach on accommodation!

 Note: we've done both Hotwire mystery deals and AirBNB and had great experiences with each.
 We loved sharing an apartment with our AirBNB hosts (a dancer & a model – does it get more NYC than that?!) in a gorgeous high-ceiling apartment in a neighbourhood oozing with character.
 We've also scored a great hotel in the financial district downtown.
 Both very different and fun NYC experiences!